-The course is a part of the Master's programme in Meteorology, Oceanography and Climate, but may also be taken as an individual course.
+The course is a part of the Master's programme in Meteorology, Oceanography and Climate Physics, but may also be taken as an individual course.
 As applications of the SWE span planetary atmospheres and astrophysical plasmas, the students interested in these topics might also find the course relevant.

-Here is a link to a list of examiners for 2020:
+ExaminerHere is a link to a list of course coordinators and examiners.

-ScheduleThis is a preliminary schedule and is subject to continuous change.
-For this reason, we do not recommend print-outs.
-At the start of the course, your institution will advise where you can find your schedule during the course.
+ScheduleThe schedule will be available no later than one month before the start of the course.
+We do not recommend print-outs as changes can occur.
+At the start of the course, your department will advise where you can find your schedule during the course.

 You can search for schedules from previous years in TimeEdit, by entering the course code.

-Course literatureNote that the course literature can be changed up to two months before the start of the course.
+Note that the course literature can be changed up to two months before the start of the course.

-Geoffrey K. Vallis: Essentials of Atmospheric and Oceanic Fluid Dynamics, Cambridge University Press, 2019
+- Geoffrey K. Vallis: Essentials of Atmospheric and Oceanic Fluid Dynamics, Cambridge University Press, 2019.
+ISBN: 1107692792.

 The course is held every autumn semester.